Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Accepting payments online

-- Checkout integration on your existing website
+- Checkout integration on an existing website

 - Invoice integration with Xero and Netsuite

-- Customisable API
+- Customisable APIs

-Then it starts to get interesting: there is long list of other payment methods to choose from.
-Some are open to all, like American Express, Klarna, Google Pay and Apple Pay Wallets, PayPal and Skrill.
-There there is a long list of local payment methods you can accept, depending on where your business is incorporated.
-The list is long with more than 160 other methods as at September 2024, from WeChat Pay, Alipay to iDEAL, Satispay and Sofort.
+Then it starts to get interesting.
+There is a long list of other payment methods to choose from.
+Some are open to all, like American Express, Klarna, Google Pay, Apple Pay, PayPal and Skrill.

 For businesses with regular clients, direct debit methods are very competitively priced.
-SEPA direct debits are 0.05 EUR and Canadian Pre-Authorized Debit are 0.05 CAD.
+SEPA direct debits are €0.05 and Canadian Pre-Authorized Debits are CAD $0.05.

 Reports and integrations